top of page

 When to Perform CPR on an Infant

-You should perform CPR if:
+You should start CPR if the infant:

-• The infant is unresponsive
+• Is unresponsive

-• They are not breathing
+• Is not breathing

 Step 1: Check Responsiveness